 Stand with your feet hip-width apart.
 Imagine you have a hula hoop around your waist.
 Rotate your pelvis in a clockwise circle until it feels loose, then switch directions.

 Still with your feet wide, reach one hand overhead to the sky and then to the other side.
 Make sure to feel this stretch on the side.
 Continue by reaching on the diagonal to the opposite side, making a circle until you reach your starting side.
 Repeat several times until loose, then change sides.

 Hinge at your waist as if you were going to hit the ball.
 Now swing your arms side to side.
 As you progress, try to reach your arm to the side, then up to the sky.

 When done correctly, one shoulder will be down to the ground vertically with the hand almost touching, the other reaching towards the sky with your chest facing the side.
 The rotation comes from the hips and rib cage.

 We move in spiral and diagonal patterns.
 Do you remember kicking a ball as a child?
 Stand on one leg and use your golf club for support if you need to.
 Start with the swinging leg bent and be loose from the hip.

 Moving from the hip, make figure eights.
 Gradually make these swings larger and faster; the upper body will move.
 Your leg will move in front and behind you in spirals and diagonals, and your foot will point in many directions.

 5. Arm Swings

-Do these dynamic (with movement) stretches for until you feel loose.
+Do these dynamic (with movement) stretches until you feel loose.

-Following-through with the above golf warm-up routine will boost clubhead speed, ball speed and yards off the tee.
-Try this 5-minute golf warm-up and leave your comments below to let us know how you played.
+Following through with the above golf warm-up routine will boost clubhead speed, ball speed and yards off the tee.
+Try this five-minute quick golf warmup before your next golf game.
+We invite you to then let us know how you played.